We review products independently and our recommendations are genuine. If you purchase through links on our site, we may earn an affiliate commission.

 In terms of longevity, this is not a scent that you are going to have to top up: once you have applied it in the morning, it is sure to see you right through the day.

-Wearers have noted that they still notice the fragrance late into the afternoon, and it only dries down to a skin scent in the evening.
+Both men and women notice the fragrance late into the afternoon, and it only dries down to a skin scent in the evening.
 For that reason, it’s a great scent to see you right through a busy day.

 With regards to sillage, again, this fragrance is a powerhouse.
 Be warned, if your work colleagues are not fond of the fragrance, they will not thank you, as its powerful sillage and exceptional longevity mean that everyone who shares an office or a room with you will likely be smelling this all through the day.